This pamphlet explains the aims of our curriculum and what makes it, in our opinion, unique.

 At Dial Park, we encourage our older children to lead our younger children in sports activities during their playtimes, in our promise to meet the 30 minutes active play a day requirement.

-Dial Park also offers active lunchtimes where Little Sports provide a wide range of activities for the children to take part in during lunchtime.
-So far this term, they have offered dance party, parachute, tennis, football, cricket, skipping, badminton and many more!
+Dial Park also offers active lunchtimes where the lunchtime assistants provide a wide range of activities for the children to take part in during lunchtime.
+So far this term, they have offered parachute, tennis, football, cricket, skipping, badminton and many more!
 It definitely keeps the children active and there is always something new to try.

 After school clubs are also important as we like to offer the children a range of activities.
-Currently, we offer football coaching after school from Stockport County on Monday and Tuesday, as well as a lunchtime club on a Tuesday, Little Sports 4 lunchtimes a week, gymnastics club on a Thursday after school.
+Currently, we offer football coaching after school from Stockport County on Monday and Tuesday, as well as a lunchtime club on a Tuesday and gymnastics club and a netball club on a Thursday after school.